Arkell History, Family Crest & Coats of Arms

-England in the great wave of migration following the Norman Conquest of 1066.
+The name Arkell reached England in the great wave of migration following the Norman Conquest of 1066.
 It is based on the Dutch surname Van Arkel.
 The name Van Arkel may spring from the Anglo-Saxon form of Hercules, which is Ercol.
 A less likely root of the name is the parish of Ercoll Magna, or High Ercoll in Shropshire.

 Early Origins of the Arkell family

-Berwickshire, in south east Scotland, arriving in Scotland soon after the Norman Conquest in 1066.
-They are the northern branch of the family name descended from Anketell, or Arnketill.
+In Berwickshire, Scotland, this northern branch of the family name descended from Anketell, or Arnketill.

 Early History of the Arkell family

-Another 125 words (9 lines of text) covering the years 1150, 1500, 1533, 1588, 1572, 1626 and 1621 are included under the topic Early Arkell History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Arkell research.
+Another 63 words (4 lines of text) covering the years 1150, 1500, 1533, 1588, 1572, 1626, 1609, 1610 and 1621 are included under the topic Early Arkell History in all our PDF Extended History products and printed products wherever possible.

 Arkell Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Arkell has been recorded under many different variations, including Arkell, Arkle, Arkill, Arcle, Argal, Argall, Arnkell, Artell, Artill, Arctall, Arktale, Arktell, Arktull, Arkgale and many more.

 Early Notables of the Arkell family (pre 1700)

-Another 36 words (3 lines of text) are included under the topic Early Arkell Notables in all our PDF Extended History products and printed products wherever possible.
+Another 120 words (9 lines of text) are included under the topic Early Arkell Notables in all our PDF Extended History products and printed products wherever possible.